Alluxio/alluxio/docs/Mounting-and-Transparent-Naming.md

 ```

 Finally, let's unmount the mounted directory and verify that it is removed from the Tachyon
-namespace, but it contents are preserved in the underlying file system:
+namespace, but its contents are preserved in the underlying file system:

 ```bash
 ${TACHYON_HOME}/bin/tachyon tfs unmount /demo